 Typical traffic & shipments…

-Mississippi Lime Company has always been the largest shipper on the M-I and typically was switched twice daily by the M-I. In the early years, lime was bagged and shipped in boxcars to protect it from moisture.
+Lime producers have always constituted the principal shipment on the M-I and plants were typically switched twice daily.
+In the early years, lime was bagged and shipped in boxcars to protect it from moisture.
 By 1942, covered hoppers began to move lime in bulk.
 Despite bulk shipping, boxcars are still occasionally used for customers desiring more convenient packaging.
 Nearly all outbound loads will require weighing at Middle Yard.

 The warehouse receives shipments of bags, cardboard and building/repair supplies.
 Massive amounts of coal are used to fire the lime kilns.
-All of Mississippi Lime’s coal originates in Illinois, typically from the Pinckneyville mines via the MoPac and M-I.
+All the coal originates in Illinois, typically from the Pinckneyville mines via the MoPac and M-I.